 In 2017, 100 pedestrians died in traffic accidents in Nevada.
 This is after 353 pedestrian fatalities occurred from 2012 to 2016.
 Approximately 720 pedestrians incurred serious injuries in the same period.
 Nevada actually ranks among the 10 most dangerous states for pedestrians.
 Clark County does not fare better either.
 More than half of the tragic events reported occurred here.
 Some of our victims reached out to us looking for a Henderson pedestrian accident lawyer.

 Pedestrians are the ones who incur the most serious injuries in traffic.
 While the other traffic participants benefit from the protection of their vehicles, pedestrians are vulnerable.
 Unfortunately, sometimes, they are also at fault for their accidents.
-That is why the first thing a Henderson accident lawyer looks at is the cause of the accident.
+That is why the first thing a Henderson personal injury lawyer looks at is the cause of the accident.

 - 1 Common Accidents and Their Causes a Pedestrian Accident Lawyer May Come Across

 - 3 Types of Losses a Pedestrian Accident Lawyer May Recover for Their Clients

 - 3.1 Property damages